areif-dev/genbinticket/plan.md

 # TODO

-- [ ] Make a spot on the labels for the date they were printed
+- [x] Make a spot on the labels for the date they were printed
-- [ ] Make a spot on the labels for the quantity last purchased
+- [x] Make a spot on the labels for the quantity last purchased
+- [ ] Add sorting functionality